lupyuen/pinephone-nuttx/README.md

 d->planes[2].alpha    = 128;   // Dest Alpha
 ```

 Note that we set the Destination Alpha.
-So the black pixels will appear transparent.
+So the green will appear nearly invisible.

 We should see the Animated Mandelbrot Set, with Blue Square and Green Circle as Overlays...